Interstate 759

 Interstate 759 (I-759) is a part of the Interstate Highway System in the US state of Alabama.
 It is a spur route that runs for 4.54 mi between the cities of Attalla and Gadsden in Etowah County.
 It begins at I-59 in Attalla and ends at U.S. Route 411 (US 411) in southern Gadsden adjacent to the Gadsden Mall.
-The route continues east as the at-grade thoroughfare State Route 759 (SR 759) until the route ends at SR 291 in Gadsden.
+After it loses its I-759 designation, the route continues east as the at-grade thoroughfare State Route 759 (SR 759) until the route ends at SR 291 in Gadsden.
+SR 759 is the only odd-numbered route in the state that is signed as “east–west” rather than “north–south”.

 Route description

 I-759 begins at exit 182 of I-59 in Attalla.
 From this point, the route travels in an easterly direction across a marshy area prior to reaching its first exit at Black Creek Parkway, a diamond interchange.
 From the Black Creek exit, I-759 continues in its easterly direction and crosses the Coosa River along a causeway and short bridge prior to reaching US 411.
 At the US 411 interchange, the I-759 designation ends, but the route continues as SR 759 in spanning the Coosa River.

+1.18 km from the start of Route 759, the freeway becomes a single carriageway roadway before ending at George Wallace Drive.